mohsin-shaikh/accounts-api/README.md

-## Khatabook API (Accounting)
+## Cash Book API (Accounting)

-Khatabook API is a RESTful API for accounting.
+Cash Book API is a RESTful API for accounting.

 ### Endpoints